Alpha, Queensland: Mining

 On 29 May 2012 the first mine proposed to be developed in the Galilee Basin, known as the Alpha Coal Project, which is a joint development of Indian conglomerate GVK and Hancock Coal, was approved by the Government of Queensland.

 Waratah Coal is planning to develop a new mine close to the town called the China First Coal Project.
 This mine is to be built on the Bimblebox nature refuge which is home to the endangered black-throated finch.
-A counter-view is that Bimblebox is a privately owned former grazing property, now unmanaged and run wild, growing and spreading various noxious weeds.

 Waratah Coal's China First Project 2011 Environmental Impact Statement admits that there would be a range of both positive and negative effects on Alpha, and that they would "cause irreversible change to the physical landscape and the social fabric of towns."
 But it concludes that the development of mines in the vicinity of Alpha presents a unique opportunity for the town and surrounding communities to benefit from sustainable and socially acceptable development.

 Bimblebox, a feature-length documentary directed by Michael C O'Connell (Mountaintop Removal), explores the "China First" mega mine project being developed by Waratah Coal close to the town of Alpha in the Galilee basin.
 The film also examines opposition to the China First mine from the owners of the Bimblebox nature refuge which stands in the path of the proposed project.
 In a 20 March 2012 press conference Waratah coal CEO Clive Palmer accused environmental groups and the film's producers of being funded by the Central Intelligence Agency.

+The 8000 hectare property of Bimblebox Nature Refuge was gazetted in 2003 at the height of a panic clearing event during the tree-clearing debate in Queensland during the Beattie government administration.
+Land clearing rates were among the largest in the world at the time.
+The vegetation of the 7 million hectare desert uplands bioregion which was mostly untouched was the next logical area to be cleared following the decimation of the brigalow belt under the Fitzoy Land Development Scheme (Brigalow land development scheme) through the decades prior.